The Fetters of Fame and Gain

 In 2015, I was chosen to be a church leader in the annual election.
 I was really excited, thinking that being elected as a leader out of dozens of brothers and sisters must mean that I was better than the others.
 In my duty from then on, brothers and sisters would come to me for fellowship when they had difficulties with life entry, and team leaders would discuss issues they encountered in the church’s work with me.
 I couldn’t help but have this feeling of superiority.
 I walked around arrogantly, with my chest puffed out, and I was bursting with confidence when fellowshiping in gatherings.
 After a while, I noticed that Sister Liu, a co-worker, was of good caliber, her fellowship on the truth was very clear, and she could grasp the root of people’s problems to resolve them.
 She also pointed out paths of practice, and everyone wanted to hear her fellowship.
 I both admired and envied her.
 But I didn’t want to be outdone, so I carefully prepared before every gathering, racking my brains to think of how to fellowship more comprehensively and with more light so I’d appear better than her.
 When I saw brothers and sisters nodding in agreement when I was finished with fellowship, I’d feel very pleased with myself and had a sense of accomplishment.
 Later on, I discovered that my co-worker Brother Zheng had quite a bit of professional knowledge on movies and that he was good with computers.
 Brothers and sisters doing filming duty would often discuss related matters with him, and as a church leader I just didn’t have anything to add.
 I felt like a fifth wheel, and that left me really disgruntled.
 I thought that by seeking out Brother Zheng whenever they had a problem, they must think I didn’t match up to him.
 I figured it would be great if I knew something about movies, too, then the brothers and sisters would discuss their issues with me.
 I started getting up early and staying up late to research and learn about how to make movies so I could know more.
 I totally disregarded all the issues in the church as well as brothers’ and sisters’ states.
 After a little while, problems started appearing in the work of several teams that I just couldn’t resolve no matter how I fellowshiped or held gatherings.
 Since brothers’ and sisters’ states hadn’t been resolved, film production progress was hindered and one problem after another was cropping up.
 I was under so much pressure I could hardly breathe.
 I felt tormented.
 I worried about what the others would think of me, if they’d think I was totally lacking capability as a leader and I wasn’t qualified to do that duty.
 It looked like I wouldn’t be able to hold on to my position as a leader.
 I became more negative as I thought about it.
 I felt like a deflated balloon and didn’t have the energy I had before.
 Living in negativity and slacking off in my duty, I eventually lost the work of the Holy Spirit.
 Since I wasn’t achieving anything in my duty, I was replaced.
 At that moment, I felt like I’d totally lost face and I wanted the earth to swallow me up.
 I was also wondering, “Will the brothers and sisters say I was a false leader who didn’t do practical work?”
 I got more upset the more I dwelled on it.

 I lay in bed tossing and turning that night, unable to sleep.
 I called out to God in prayer time after time, asking Him to guide me to know my own state.
 I then read these words of God: “In your seeking, you have too many individual notions, hopes, and futures.
 The current work is in order to deal with your desire for status and your extravagant desires.
 Hopes, status, and notions are all classic representations of satanic disposition.
 The reason that these things exist in people’s hearts is entirely because Satan’s poison is always corroding people’s thoughts, and always people are unable to shake off these temptations of Satan.
 They are living in the midst of sin yet do not believe it to be sin, and still they think: ‘We believe in God, so He must bestow blessings on us and arrange everything for us appropriately.
 We believe in God, so we must be superior to others, and we must have more status and more of a future than anyone else.
 Since we believe in God, He must give us limitless blessings.
 Otherwise, it wouldn’t be called believing in God.’ … The more you seek in this way, the less you will reap.
 The greater a person’s desire for status, the more seriously they will have to be dealt with and the more they will have to undergo great refinement.
 Such people are worthless!
 They must be dealt with and judged adequately in order for them to thoroughly let go of these things.
 If you pursue this way until the end, you will reap nothing.
 Those who do not pursue life cannot be transformed, and those who do not thirst for the truth cannot gain the truth.
 You do not focus on pursuing personal transformation and entry, but focus instead on extravagant desires and things that constrain your love for God and prevent you from drawing close to Him.
 Can those things transform you?
-Can they bring you into the kingdom?” (“Why Are You Unwilling to Be a Foil?” in The Word Appears in the Flesh).
+Can they bring you into the kingdom?” (“Why Are You Unwilling to Be a Foil?” in).
 I reflected on my recent state after reading this.
 Since taking on the duty of a leader, I’d been doing nothing but pursuing name and status and wanting to be above others.
 When I saw Sister Liu’s fellowship on the truth was better than mine, I was afraid she’d outdo me.
 I thought about how to fellowship better than her so that the others would admire and praise me.
 When I saw Brother Zheng had professional skills and lots of brothers and sisters talked to him about issues in their duties, I became jealous and rejected him.
 I worked hard to equip myself with knowledge to get ahead of him, and even ignored problems within teams.
 When I couldn’t resolve brothers’ and sisters’ issues, I didn’t lean on God, or seek the truth with brothers and sisters to find solutions through fellowship.
 I was just worrying about losing my status, afraid that I wouldn’t be able to hold on to my position as a leader if I didn’t do my duty well.
 Then I finally realized I wasn’t doing my duty out of consideration of God’s will at all, but to satisfy my wild ambition to be better than others, to lord over others.
 Brothers and sisters put their trust in me and elected me as a church leader, but I didn’t consider the church’s work or their life entry at all.
 I wasn’t really shouldering my duty or being responsible, and this ended up harming the church’s work.
 I was so selfish and despicable.
 I wasn’t doing my duty—I was doing evil and resisting God!
 I regretted not being on the right path in my faith, but always fighting for name and gain, disgusting God.
 Being dismissed from my duty was God’s righteous judgment and chastisement.
 He wasn’t eliminating me, but had me replaced so I would reflect on my behavior.
 That was God protecting and saving me!
 My state gradually improved through a period of devotionals and reflection, so the church leader arranged for me to take on routine duties.
 I was really grateful to God for giving me that chance, and I quietly resolved that I would certainly treasure that duty, and stop pursuing name and status on a path in opposition to God.

 After that experience, I thought I could let go of my desire for name and status a bit, but I was too deeply corrupted by Satan.
 The corrupt disposition can’t be resolved with just a little understanding and reflection, so God once again set up a situation to expose me and save me.